flowbased/fbp-spec/README.md

 ## Running tests by integrating with Mocha

-[Mocha](http://mochajs.org/)  is a popular test runner framework for JavaScript/CoffeeScript on browser and node.js.
+[Mocha](http://mochajs.org/) iss a popular test runner framework for JavaScript/CoffeeScript on browser and node.js.

+Since fbp-spec communicates with your runtime over a network protocol, you can use this also when your project is not JavaScript-based.
+The Mocha runner is for instance [used in microflo-core](https://github.com/microflo/microflo-core/blob/master/spec/ComponentTests.coffee) to test C++ components for microcontrollers & embedded devices.

 You can have your fbp-spec tests run in Mocha by calling the `fbpspec.mocha.run()` function, in a file which is executed with the standard Mocha runner.
 Eg. `mocha --reporter spec tests/fbpspecs.js`